[Guide] How to Prevent and Treat Razor Burn on a Dog

 Razor burn isn't terribly bad in people.
 After all, you can recognize what it is and soothe it using a skin cream.
 Dogs, however, don't have that kind of self-control or luxury.

-In dogs, razor burn can be painful, cause itching and scratching, and your dog will likely lick around that spot, which further irritates the skin.
 The regular licking continues to irritate the area preventing it from properly healing.
 Continued licking can eventually lead to a skin infection or even a wound if they break the skin.

 What Causes Razor Burn, Clipper Burn, or Brush Burn in Dogs?